buildpacks/rfcs/text/0000-offline-buildpackages.md

 ```

 ### Asset Cache Image Labels
 Asset caches will have two labels.
-An`io.buildpacks.asset.metadata` label that contains a human readable name.
+An`io.buildpacks.asset.cache.metadata` label that contains a human readable name.
 ``` json
 {
   "name": "asset-org/asset-name"
 }
 ```

-Asset caches will also have a `io.buildpacks.asset.layers` Label.
+Asset caches will also have a `io.buildpacks.asset.cache.layers` Label.
 This label maps individual `assets` to the containing layer using `layerDiffID`

 ##### General Format:
 ```json